jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 - Run WireGuard / OpenVPN / similar on:
   - Your firewall (OPNsense/pfSense/MikroTik), **or**
   - A small VM/host on a DMZ / separate subnet.
-- When you’re remote:
+- When you're remote:
   - Connect the VPN from your device.
   - Your device gets an IP on your internal network.
   - You access `https://ai-box.local` (or `https://192.168.1.50`) exactly like you do on-site.

 **High-level steps (WireGuard example)**

-1. Set up a WireGuard “server” on your firewall or a separate host.
+1. Set up a WireGuard "server" on your firewall or a separate host.
 2. Create a peer for each client (phone, workstation, etc.).
 3. Configure the VPN to allow access to the LAN where `ai-box` lives.
 4. On the client, import the WireGuard config and connect.